Bethany Retirement Living FAQs and COVID-19 Cases as of 1/12/21 11:30am:

 Dear families and friends of Bethany Retirement Living:

-Test results are usually returned within 48-72 hour hours.
-Bethany staff will contact all residents with positive test calls.
+Bethany employees will contact all residents with positive test results.
 If you have any questions or concerns about the test, please contact the social worker or unit manager in Skilled Care or the Nurse in Assisted Living/Basic Care.

 At Bethany, if an employee tests positive for COVID-19, they are immediately removed from the schedule and told to quarantine at home.
 A positive resident is moved to a confined COVID-19 skilled care area with designated staff.